macamiri/stat500r/README.md

 - And more…

 ## Run Tutorial
-**A live version of the tutorial can be run with the following commands in your R console** (it opens the tutorial in a new tab in your default web browser):
+**A live version of the tutorial can be run with the following commands in your R console** (it opens the tutorial locally on your computer in a new tab in your default web browser):
 `install.packages("remotes")`
 `remotes::install_github("moamiristat/stat500r")`
 `learnr::run_tutorial("Introduction", "stat500r")`